Murder of Shawn Seesahai

 On 13 November 2023, 19-year-old Shawn Seesahai was attacked and killed by two 12-year-old boys during a confrontation in a park in Wolverhampton, England.
 The perpetrators were the youngest people to be convicted of murder in the United Kingdom since the murder of James Bulger in 1993, and the youngest to have been convicted of murder using a knife.
 The two boys, whose names the media were not permitted to publish due to their young age, were both sentenced, on 27 September 2024, to detention in a young offender institution at His Majesty's pleasure for a minimum term of eight years and six months.

 Background

 Shawn Seesahai

 Seesahai was 19 years old when he was murdered on 13 November 2023.
 He had come to the United Kingdom from his home in the British Overseas Territory of Anguilla to receive medical treatment six months before his death.
-He was living in Birmingham, West Midlands, England.
+He was living in Birmingham, West Midlands.

-His family spent their whole life savings to repatriate his body back to Anguilla and had to take out a loan to attend the trial, earlier in 2024.
+His family spent their life savings to repatriate his body back to Anguilla and had to take out a loan to attend the trial, earlier in 2024.
 His parents could not afford to attend the sentencing in September 2024.